jtsage/jtsage-datebox/README.md

   * Dialog mode forcing (either on or off)
 * Any of the calendar of slide mode themes (except the base theme) & disabledDayColor & calWeekModeHighLight
 * closeCallback

-The following options happen to early, and cannot be changed post-initialization by script events.

-* Operation mode
+* These require throwing the 'reset' trigger method, or hardreset() function:
   * Any of the labels on buttons / window titles.
   * Any of the themes on the datebox or time modes.
   * Any of the options related to inline display
+  * timeFormat, fieldsOrder

+The following options happen to early, and cannot be changed post-initialization by script events.

+* Operation mode
+* useInline or useInlineBlind
-* noButtonFocusMode, useModal, zindex, noAnimation, timeFormat, fieldsOrder
+* noButtonFocusMode, useModal, zindex, noAnimation